Gambling and online casinos in Saudi Arabia

 A complete ban on gambling deprives the country of potential income.

-and also attract millions of tourists to entertainment areas (following the example of Dubai or Macau).
+Saudi Arabia could earn up to $5 billion a year from taxes and licenses, as well as attract millions of tourists to entertainment areas (following the example of Dubai or Macau).

 In the current climate, however, religious politics is stronger than economic arguments.